lizthompson07/DFO_IDapp/README.md

-For helping to identify whales quickly inthe Gulf Region
+For helping to identify whales quickly in the Gulf Region

 Dependencies include library(shiny) and library(DT)